Paul Pairet will soon unveil his latest project: Polux.

 Shanghai-native Alex Shen will be the Head Chef.
 He’s currently the sous chef at Ultraviolet and has worked with Paul for 10 years, ever since Jade on 36.

-Kelvin Zou, from Changzhou, will be the Director.
+Kelvin Zhou, from Suzhou, will be the Director.
 He’s currently the Operations Manager of Mr & Mrs Bund and has been working with VOL Group for 13 years.

 Zhou started off in the F&B industry as a commis, the most basic, entry-level position within a restaurant.
 Now he’s due oversee the operations of a highly anticipated opening, working alongside one of the world’s most lauded chefs.